 Program 1.1 Digital Technologies and Communications Services

-by providing high-quality, strategic advice to the government on communications infrastructure and markets, consumer protections and regulatory reform opportunities; and through the effective delivery of related programs and services
+Through program 1.1, we provide high-quality, strategic advice to the government on communications infrastructure and markets, consumer protections and regulatory reform opportunities and deliver related programs and services.

 Program 2.1 Arts and Cultural Development

-by administering a range of activities that support excellence in the arts and culture, develop and promote access to cultural activities including in regional and remote Australia, preserve and develop Aboriginal and Torres Strait Islander arts and culture, support Australian screen production, and protect Australia's movable cultural heritage.
+Through program 2.1, we administer a range of activities to: support excellence in the arts and culture; develop and promote access to cultural activities including in regional and remote Australia; preserve and develop Aboriginal and Torres Strait Islander arts and culture; support Australian screen production; and protect Australia's movable cultural heritage

 Reflecting the economy's digital transformation, demand for communications goods and services is growing faster than that for other goods and services in the economy.
 In terms of household appetite for data, it's forecast to jump from 95 gigabytes a month in 2016 to around 420 gigabytes a month by 2026.

 The National Broadband Network (NBN) is significantly changing the telecommunications market by progressively making fast broadband access available to all Australian premises.
-This step change will see industry and businesses with the opportunity to harness significant productivity benefits, as well as to innovate and develop new products and services.
+After the NBN rollout is completed in 2020, Australia will be the only continent where every household and business has access to affordable high speed broadband services.
+Minimum peak wholesale speeds will be at least 25 megabits per second (mbps).
+This change will give industry and businesses the opportunity to harness significant productivity benefits, as well as to innovate and develop new products and services.
 It will also continue the trend of Australians having flexibility to digitally manage aspects of life and work in different ways.

 The digital economy is also having a profound impact on the postal sector, leading to a significant decline in letters, while the parcels and logistics sectors are transforming and growing rapidly to support e-commerce.